ikey4u/wikit/README.md

 view it in fullscreen [here](https://raw.githubusercontent.com/ikey4u/wikit/master/docs/imgs/mdx-format.svg)):
 ![mdx format](./docs/imgs/mdx-format.svg "mdx format")

-Secondly, download a MDX dictionary from anywhere and save it to somewhere, run the following command to do quick and dirty development
+Secondly, download a MDX dictionary from anywhere and save it to somewhere, see `makefile` for detail.

-    # create MDX file
-    make test-create
-    # parse MDX file
-    make test-parse

 Finally, turn your thoughts into codes and make the contributions, cool developer!